 Each year the city provides a bulky item pickup to half of Overland Park using Antioch as the dividing line.

-Single-family through four-plex homes on the east side of Antioch will be served in the fall of 2017.
-This year's collection schedule is:
+Single-family through four-plex homes east of Antioch will have bulky item pickup service in the fall of 2019.

 Regulations for Pickup

 The large item program only serves single through four-plex households with individual trash service.
 Communities with dumpster-style trash service are not included in the program.

 Please have your bulky trash items at the curb no later than 7:00 a.m. the day of, but no sooner than 5:00 p.m. the day before your scheduled pickup date.

 Up to five of the following types of items will be accepted per household:

 - Mattresses, which will be recycled.
 Please use this form to let us know if you will be leaving a mattress.

 - White goods such as appliances like refrigerators, freezers, washing machines and clothes dryers.
 Only one refrigerator per household will be accepted.